-- We request that students provide applicable licensing information when creating or updating their initial student records.
+- Students should provide applicable licensing information when creating or updating their initial student record.

-- We require students to provide their licensing information before taking an approved exam.
+- Students must provide licensing information before taking an approved exam.
 You can update your license information by accessing your profile.

-- If a student declines CE, none will be reported.
+- If you decline CE, none will be reported.

-- It is the student's responsibility as a licensed producer or adjuster to know his or her state's CE requirements and procedures, which may include getting a proctor for a virtual exam or delayed access to a virtual exam.
+- It is the student's responsibility as a licensed producer or adjuster to understand and meet state CE requirements and procedures, which may include getting a proctor for a virtual exam or delayed access to a virtual exam.

 - Generally, proctors for exams that will be submitted for state CE credit:

 - Must be over 18 years old

-- Must be a disinterested third-party who has no financial interest in promoting a successful examination result
+- Must be a disinterested third-party with no financial interest in promoting a successful examination result

 - May be a co-worker provided there is no direct reporting relationship